Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 ## 3. Create your first service

-Now, let’s learn how to create a service.
-To understand how to create your own service, we will create a simple LED service that you will be able to use the same way you were using it in the Get started.
+Now, let’s learn how to create your own service.
+To understand how to do it, we will create a simple LED service that you will be able to use the same way you were using it in the Get started.

 :::tip
-At any time, you can check the solution in the folder Training/1_First_Service/Solution, but no cheating!
+At any time, you can check the solution in the folder _Training/1_First_Service/Solution_, but no cheating!
 This is only for emergency situation...

 :::

-A service is an encapsulated feature defining an API and allowing other services to interact with it (see the [documentation](/docs/luos-technology/services/services))
+A service is an encapsulated feature defining an API and allowing other services to interact with it (see the [documentation](/docs/luos-technology/services/services)).

-In the case of a simple LED, your service will have one input with the state of the IO that turns the LED ON or OFF:
+In the case of a simple LED, your service will have one input with the state of the IO that turns the LED on or off:

 <div align="center">
   <Image src="/img/your-first-service/luos-service-1.png" darkSrc="/img/your-first-service/luos-service-1-dark.png"/>
 </div>

-In your service code, you will have to give the order to turn the LED ON or OFF depending on the received IO state message.
-So you need a function to be called when another service sends a message, so that this function deals with the LED; this kind of function is called a _callback_.
+In your service code, you will have to give the order to turn the LED on or off depending on the received IO state message.
+So you need a function to be called when another service sends a message, so that this function deals with the LED; this type of function is called a _callback_.

-You can declare your LED callback functions at the beginning of the file main file located in the _/src/_ folder.
-We will see later how to deal with this function.
+You can now declare your LED callback functions at the beginning of the file main file located in the _/src/_ folder (we will see later how to deal with this function).

 :::info
-Throughout this tutorial, you will have to locate the right lines where to copy/paste the new line(s) code we provide to you, into your C file (Nucleo) or your INO file (Arduino).
-We explain it below for this first case, and then we will let you do it by your own.
+Throughout this tutorial, you will have to locate the right lines where to copy/paste the new code line(s) we provide to you, into your C file (Nucleo) or your INO file (Arduino).
+It is explained below with a comment before the lines to locate for this first case, but after that we will let you locate on your own the right place to put the code.
+Of course we will continue providing the few lines of code situated just before the code you have to add to the files.

 :::

 ```c